Namoshek/laravel-scout-database/README.md

 The package follows the available use cases described in the [official Scout documentation](https://laravel.com/docs/7.x/scout).

+### How does it work?

+#### The Indexing

+The search driver internally uses two database tables, one for words and one for document associations.
+When indexing documents (i.e. adding or updating models in the search index) the engine will use the configured tokenizer to split the input of each column into tokens.
+The tokenizer configured by default simply splits inputs into words consisting of any unicode letter or number, which means any other character like `,`, `.`, `-`, `_`, `!`, `?`, `/`, whitespace and all other special characters are considered separators for the tokens and will be removed by the tokenizer.
+This way such characters will never end up in the search index itself.

+After the inputs have been tokenized, each token (and at this point we actually expect our tokens to be words) is run through the configured stemmer to retrieve the stem (i.e. _root word_).
+Performing this action allows us to search for similar words later.
+The [`PorterStemmer`](src/Stemmer/PorterStemmer.php) for example will produce `intellig` as output for both `intelligent` as well as
+`intelligence` as input.
+How this helps when searching will be clear in a moment.

+Finally, the results of this process are stored in the database.
+The _words_ table is filled with the results of the stemming process, while the _documents_ table contains associations between the indexed models (model type and identifier) as well as the indexed word.
+On top of that, for each word the database also contains the number of associated documents and the number of occurrences within these documents.
+The _documents_ table also contains the number of occurrences of the associated word within the document.
+We use this information for scoring within the search part of our engine.

+#### The Search

+When executing a search query, the same tokenizing and stemming process as used for indexing is applied to the search query string.
+The result of this process is a list of stems (or _root words_) which are then used to perform the actual search.
+Depending on the configuration of the package, the search will return documents which contain at least one or all of the stems.
+This is done by calculating a score for each match in the index based on the inverse document frequency (i.e. the ratio between indexed documents and documents containing one of the searched words), the term frequency (i.e. the number of occurrences of a search term within a document) and the term deviation (which is only relevant for the wildcard search).
+Returned are documents ordered by their score in descending order, until the desired limit is reached.

 ## Disclaimer

 The package has only been tested with Microsoft SQL Server as well as SQLite so far.
 The SQL functions used within raw query parts should be available